Inseason Alaska Commercial Salmon Summary

 Southeast Cove THA

 NSRAA is forecasting a total run of 587,000 summer chum and 550 Chinook salmon to the Southeast Cove THA.
-The total reported harvest to date is 500 Chinook and 50,000 chum salmon from seiners.
-The gillnet and troll harvest is confidential.
-A portion of these runs could be harvested in common property fisheries in Chatham Strait.
-The Southeast Cove THA will be open to open continuously to troll gear from 12:01 AM, Sunday, June 1 through 11:59 PM., Saturday, June 14 and to purse seine, drift gillnet, and troll from Sunday, June 15, through Thursday, July 3, 2025.
-The 2025 gear rotation will be purse seine on Sundays and Thursdays, drift gillnet on Fridays, and troll on Mondays, Tuesdays, Wednesdays, and Saturdays.
+The total reported harvest to date is confidential.
+The THA closed to all common property fisheries on July 6 for cost recovery operations and will remain closed until cost recovery has been completed.
+A portion of the run will be harvested in common property fisheries in Chatham Strait.
 Details of the 2025 Southeast Cove THA fishing schedule and area were announced in a separate ADF&G advisory announcement released on April 29.

 In 2025, cost recovery will occur in the Southeast Cove THA beginning Monday, July 7.